bitmark-inc/feral-file-docs/learning/about.md

 ---
 title: "What is Feral File?"
 navTitle: "What is Feral File?"
-description: "Feral File presents curated exhibitions and builds tools that make collecting and displaying digital art part of everyday life."
+description: "Feral File champions computational art for a global audience.
+As a technology company and cultural institution, we curate exhibitions, build tools like the FF1 art computer, and foster meaningful engagement with digital art."
 weight: 1
 ---

+# Championing computational art for a global audience.

-# Feral File makes digital art part of everyday life.
+**We make digital art part of everyday life.**

-We work with artists, curators, and institutions to present curated exhibitions of code-based, interactive, and time-based work.
-Every show is thoughtfully assembled, and every tool we build is designed to support how digital art actually behaves—dynamic, distributed, often collaborative.
-We help collectors engage with it in ways that are meaningful, sustainable, and grounded in care.
+Feral File is a cultural institution and technology company championing *computational art*—i.e. art that responds and evolves through code, models, and data.
+We collaborate with artists, curators, and institutions to produce exhibitions and build open tools to make living with this art effortless.
+We help people and organizations engage with computational art in meaningful, sustainable ways rooted in care.

-Founded in 2020 by artist [Casey Reas](https://reas.com/) and technologist [Sean Moss-Pultz](https://einstein-rosen.com), Feral File began as an extension of their earlier project, a2p (2019)—an artist-to-artist experiment in exchange and provenance.
-From there, it grew into a space where artists, collectors, institutions, and the public could come together around digital art.
+Founded in 2020 by artist [Casey Reas](https://reas.com/) and technologist [Sean Moss‑Pultz](https://einstein-rosen.com), Feral File grew out of [a2p](https://a2p.bitmark.com/v1/artworks) (2019), an artist‑to‑artist experiment in exchange and provenance at Sean’s previous company.
+It is now an independent company.
+What began as a peer‑to‑peer prototype has become an institution for the practice, presentation, and preservation of computational art.

-Since then, we’ve collaborated with leading institutions and supported artists working across generative systems, emerging formats, and new ways of sharing work.
-Our goal is to make digital art something you can collect, care for, and live with—every day.
+At its core, Feral File reimagines the artist–collector relationship for the digital age.
+Building on the 1971 [*Artist’s Contract*](https://en.wikipedia.org/wiki/The_Artist's_Reserved_Rights_Transfer_and_Sale_Agreement), a contract that shifted power toward artists by reserving rights after sale, we adapt its spirit today.
+Rights, royalties, and responsibilities are encoded on the blockchain for transparency, building trust and fair support for artists.
+This turns collectors into active stewards and opens art to broader collaboration.

+### FF1 art computer.

+The FF1 art computer plays computational art on any screen from playlists that anyone can publish.
+Powered by FF OS and the DP‑1 protocol, FF1 makes it simple to curate, automate, and share computational art.

 ## Highlights from Feral File’s history

+### 2025

+* In July, [*Console Spirituality*](https://feralfile.com/explore/exhibitions/console-spirituality-m6j), curated by LAN Party (Vienna Kim & Benoît Palop) with Rhizome as program partner, explored gaming as ritual, world-building, and a way to glitch existing systems.
+* In September, we announced the FF1 art computer, built on FF OS and the DP-1 protocol.
+FF1 enables anyone (human or AI) to publish playlists and play computational art across screens.

 ### 2024